 Areas of high conservation value, such as national park specially protected areas, sanctuary areas and wildlife refuges, often have access restrictions and permit requirements.
 Similar conditions apply to nature and scientific reserves because they are the most important (and vulnerable) reserves.

 There are only a few specially protected areas within national parks.
-They include Slip Stream in Mt Aspiring National Park, a site of great cultural significance to the Ngāi Tahu tribe.
+They include Slip Stream in Mount Aspiring National Park, a site of great cultural significance to the Ngāi Tahu tribe.
 The 51,800-hectare Special Takahē Area, covering the Murchison Mountains in Fiordland National Park, protects the endangered takahē.

 Sanctuary areas are also limited in number and distribution.
 Most were set aside by the former New Zealand Forest Service as a result of conservation activism in the 1970s and 1980s.
 They preserve important forest types, such as the magnificent kauri forest remnants in Northland.
 The 9,105-hectare Waipoua Forest Sanctuary, containing Tāne Mahuta and other giant kauri, was the first to be created, in 1952.
 One of the more recent is Whirinaki Sanctuary, created in the 1980s to protect the podocarp forests of Whirinaki Forest Park.

 Ecological areas are usually large (1,000–5,000 hectares) and are representative of all the main ecosystems in a defined ecological district.
 Like sanctuary areas, most were designated by the Forest Service as a result of forest conservation controversies in the 1970s and 1980s.
-Most are on the West Coast of the South Island, and in Southland and the Bay of Plenty.
+Most are on the West Coast of the South Island, and in Southland and Bay of Plenty.
 The public can access them, but dogs are prohibited.

 Wildlife refuges and sanctuaries protect particular species in an area.
-For example, the Moutohorā Island Wildlife Refuge in the Bay of Plenty is notable for its breeding colony of grey-faced petrels.
+For example, the Moutohorā Island Wildlife Refuge in Bay of Plenty is notable for its breeding colony of grey-faced petrels.
 It is also home to many other bird species, including North Island saddlebacks (tīeke).

 Wilderness areas are large areas (usually more than 40,000 hectares) of natural wild land.
 They are open to the public but do not have visitor facilities such as huts, tracks and bridges.
 To protect their natural quiet and solitude, vehicles and aircraft are prohibited.